paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 Use props to make tummy time fun!

-![](/img/screen-shot-2022-10-06-at-7.23.30-pm.png)

-Babies love looking at themselves in the mirror.
-So place baby on his tummy and prop up a mirror in front of him.

-They also love looking at other babies.
+Babies love looking at other babies.
 That’s why I’d open up a board book about baby faces, like [Baby Faces](https://www.amazon.com/gp/product/1645586308/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [Global Babies](https://www.amazon.com/gp/product/1580891748/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), and propped it up in front of Hayden.
 He loved this!
 I’d turn the pages periodically to keep things interesting.

+![](/img/screen-shot-2022-10-06-at-7.23.30-pm.png)

+Mirrors are also a lot of fun for babies.
+They love to look at themselves!
+So place baby on his tummy and prop up a mirror in front of him.

 I also found it useful to prop up pictures of artwork or baby animals for him to look at during tummy time.
 I got these pictures from daily calendars ([Art Page-A-Day Gallery Calendar](https://www.amazon.com/Page-Day-Gallery-Calendar-2022/dp/1523512237/ref=sr_1_2?keywords=Art+Page-A-Day+Gallery+Calendar&qid=1662978798&sr=8-2) and [Baby Animals 2022 Box Calendar](https://www.amazon.com/Baby-Animals-Calendar-Daily-Desktop/dp/1549220322/ref=sr_1_1?crid=1M5S4L6YI09X3&keywords=Baby+Animals+2022+Box+Calendar&qid=1662978858&sprefix=baby+animals+2022+box+calendar+%2Caps%2C92&sr=8-1)).
 I’d select a few pictures and place them in front of him, which he absolutely loved.

 Mobiles were another favorite tummy time item.

 Get baby on his belly, then dangle the mobile in front of baby or to the side.
-Babies, like my son, love mobiles, and provide the motivation to lift that heavy head!
+Babies love mobiles, and provide the motivation to lift that heavy head!

 **Suggested items**: